Karma Ke Rati

 Karma Ke Rati is a 2013 Assamese-Sadri film by Jayanta Nath on Tea-garden community of Assam.
-The movie evolves around an incident happened in the annual Karam (festival) celebrated by the Tea-garden community of Assam.
+The movie revolves around an incident happened in the annual Karam (festival) celebrated by the Tea-garden community of Assam.

 Plot

 The movie is set mostly in a tea estate of Sepon, Assam.
 An Ideal teacher "Sagar", who leads a group of youth to fight against corrupted officials through education is the main plot of the film.
-Film also features a Jhumair song, the main attraction of Karam (festival) in which the climax took place.
+The film also features a Jhumair song, the main attraction of Karam (festival) which is the climax.